predrag3141/PSLQ/README.md

 Each iteration of PSLQ performs a pair of row operations on _H_ -- one to tame the diagonal of _H_, another to reduce the entries below the diagonal.
 In this section, "row operation" refers to the former, designed to tame the diagonal of _H_.
 Any row operation with determinant 1 or -1 is acceptable.
 But the original 1992 PSLQ paper and the 1999 analysis of PSLQ consider only swaps of adjacent rows.

-The reason for re-implementing PSLQ here, rather than using an existing implementation, is to extend the algorithm in the original 1992 PSLQ paper with
+The reason for re-implementing PSLQ here, rather than using an existing implementation, is to replace the classic strategy in the original 1992 PSLQ paper with
 - Row operations other than swaps of adjacent rows
 - Swaps of adjacent rows chosen with criteria other than the ones specified in the original 1992 PSLQ paper
-- Delaying termination until largest possible entry appears in _H<sub>n-1,n-1</sub>_
+- Delaying termination until best possible solution becomes available.

 Using these three extensions to "improve" the diagonal of H trades provable performance for empirically verified accuracy.
 Proofs of both accuracy and speed are presented in the original 1992 PSLQ paper and in the 1999 paper analyzing PSLQ.
-But the accuracy bounds these proofs promise are poor, as `Table 1` below shows in its results for the `Classic` strategy, which is what the 1992 and 1999 papers propose.
+But the accuracy bounds these proofs promise are poor, as `Table 1` below shows in its results for the classic strategy, which the 1992 (and 1999) papers propose.

-Because the accuracy guarantees in the 1992 and 1999 PSLQ papers are not much good, the three extensions in this repository gladly sacrifice them, along with any and all speed guarantees, in exchange for empirically demonstrated, albeit not mathematically proven, improvements in accuracy.
+Because the accuracy guarantees in the 1992 and 1999 PSLQ papers do not meet the needs of cryptographic use cases, the three extensions in this repository sacrifice them, along with speed guarantees, in exchange for empirically demonstrated, albeit not mathematically proven, improvements in accuracy.
 Empirical results in `Table 1` show that the improved accuracy comes at the cost of speed.
 It would not be surprising if the speed remains polynomial, but with an increase of 1 in the degree of the polynomial.

 `Table 1` contains a column called `strategy`.
-A "strategy" is a set of rules for choosing row operations to imrpove the diagonal of _H_.
+As noted earlier, a "strategy" is a set of rules for choosing row operations to imrpove the diagonal of _H_.
 The strategies compared in `Table 1` are:

 - `Classic`: Swap rows to improve the diagonal of _H_ as recommended in the original PSLQ paper, until a zero-valued entry is swapped into the last diagonal element of H; terminate when that happens.
 - `IDASIF`: "Improve diagonal after solution is found".
 Use the `Classic` strategy until a zero is about to be swapped into the last diagonal entry of _H_.
-Then instead of swapping in that zero and terminating, use row operations to improve the last three columns of the table below, until there are no row operations left to perform that improve the diagonal.
+Then instead of swapping in that zero and terminating, use row operations to improve the last three columns of the table below, until there are no row operations left to perform that improve the diagonal. `IDASIF` is an early version of the as-yet untested "Swap, Reduce, Solve" strategy.

 It is understood that, just based on the description above, `IDASIF` is not a well-defined strategy.
 To learn the details, search `improveDiagonalWhenAboutToTerminate` in `strategy/strategy.go`.